hyphz/hyphz.github.io/data/texts.md

 When you use a Transformation Power, you take on the Role associated with that form.
 You may use only one Role Encounter power of each level per combat, even if you take on multiple forms.
+@@StrikerSpeedBoost
+While this role is active your speed is increased by 4.